FCC/ACEDirect/CHECKLISTS.md

   ::1 localhost localhost.localdomain localhost6 localhost6.localdomain6
   <openamace private IP> openamace openamace.domain.com
   ```

 * Create website certificates.
+We need the registered, active domain name first.
 You should consult your IT department to generate these certificates.
 Or, just create self-signed certs for testing.
 Here is how to configure the certs:
   * The certificates should be *wildcard* certs to have flexibility with domain names.
   * The certificates must have `644` permissions.
   * Name the certificates _cert.pem_ and _key.pem_.